 All illustrative material - drawings, graphs, diagrams, photos, pictures, etc. are called by a common name of figures, e.g., Figure 1.
 Figures are published only in black and white.
 Coloured photos will be represented only in the online version and black and white ones in the paper version.
 To maintain clear contrast, use line patterns instead of shading and avoid thin, light lines.
-Graphs should be done using Microsoft Office Excel and provided under the text of the manuscript and by a separate Excel file.
+Graphs should be done using Microsoft Office Excel and provided by a separate Excel file.
 If figures are produced not in Excel, they should be in separate graphic .jpg or .tiff format files (in a resolution of at least 300 dpi).
 Times New Roman, font size 12 should be used in figures (there should be no Bold, no frames around pictures).